To enable social distancing and help protect our visitors and colleagues, we've implemented new safety measures across the estate.

-Use the children’s trail to find the human sundial, the balancing rock and the Emperor fountain.
+Next, use the children’s trail to find the human sundial, the balancing rock and the Emperor fountain.
 How high do you think it is?

 Water, water everywhere

 From the winding Trout stream to the Emperor fountain which can shoot water over 250 feet in the air, there's water everywhere.
-Keep an eye out for the willow tree fountain, but watch out, you may get wet!

 Did you know all the water in the garden comes from the lakes above and feeds the water in our toilets?